TIBCOSoftware/tci-flogo/samples/app-dev/graphql/readme.md

 To know more about Graphql, please refer [here](https://graphql.org/)

+*Note:- As of now, Flogo supports only Query and Mutation type in Graphql.
+Currently, Subscription type is not supported.*

 ## Import the sample
 1. Download the sample json file i.e., *GraphqlStarWars*.